solita/solita.github.com/_posts/2022-04-14-javascript-immutability.md

 _What!?_

 Yes.
-When we freeze an object with `Object.freeze`, it is so called _shallow freeze_.
+When we freeze an object with `Object.freeze`, it is so-called _shallow freeze_.
 See, objects in JavaScript can contain other objects, and `Object.freeze` only freezes the top level object properties.

 Let's have an example in which our person has an address, which is another object.
 While we cannot modify the `streetAddress` property itself, we can still mutate the actual `streetAddress` object: